WASAB95/L2L_LO/README.rst

 ***********
 This branch is accompanying the submission `Exploring hyper-parameter spaces of neuroscience models on high performance computers with Learning to Learn <https://arxiv.org/abs/2202.13822>`_.
 It will stay in a frozen shape to represent the use cases conducted in the paper.

+Additionally to the requirements to install and run L2L, some libraries, especially simulators, have to be set up to successfully execute the use cases presented in the paper:

+- NEST>=3.0
+- NetLogo v6.5
+- Arbor
+- OpenAiGym>=0.18.0
+- TVB
+- PyTorch>=1.7.0
+- JUBE>=2.2.0
+- SDICT

 Getting Started
 ***************

 If you are developing a new Optimizee or want to try out a new Optimizee with the Optimizers in the L2L package, install L2L as a python package.
 See section `Installing the L2L Package`_ for details on how to install the package (this